MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/incremental-refresh-data-sources.md

 ## Configure incremental refresh

 Customer Insights allows incremental refresh for data sources that support incremental ingestion.
-For example, Azure SQL databases with date and time fields which indicate when data records were last updated.
+For example, Azure SQL databases with date and time fields, which indicate when data records were last updated.

 1. In Customer Insights, [create a new data source](pm-data-sources.md).